 Residencies and fellowships

-The oldest of Mayo's five schools, Mayo Clinic School of Graduate Medical Education has trained more than 20,000 alumni in virtually all medical specialties since 1915.
+The oldest of Mayo's five schools, Mayo Clinic School of Graduate Medical Education, offers more than 270 programs and has trained more than 20,000 alumni in virtually all medical specialties since 1915.

 Ph.D., M.D.-Ph.D. and master's degrees in biomedical sciences

-Mayo Clinic Graduate School of Biomedical Sciences has granted more than 400 graduate degrees in 10 scientific disciplines since 1917, as well as a visiting predoctoral summer undergraduate program.
+Mayo Clinic Graduate School of Biomedical Sciences has granted more than 400 graduate degrees in 10 scientific disciplines since 1917 and has a visiting predoctoral summer undergraduate program.

 M.D., M.D.-Ph.D. and M.D.-O.M.S. programs